Help us improve your experience.

 Event Policy File Archiving

-Configure event policies to upload relevant files to predefined archive sites.
+Configure event policies to upload files to predefined archive sites.

 Event Policy File Archiving Overview

-When an event occurs, you can upload relevant files to a specified location for analysis.
-To archive files from an event policy, configure one or more destinations specifying the archive sites to which the files are uploaded.
+To archive files from an event policy, you must first configure one or more destinations specifying the archive site to which the files are uploaded.
 You then reference the configured destinations within event policies.
 When the event policy triggers, it uploads the files to the specified archive site.

-You can configure a transfer delay for event policy archive operations.
-A transfer delay enables you to specify the number of seconds the event process (eventd) waits before uploading one or more files.
+You can configure a transfer delay for event policy file archive operations.
+The transfer delay is the number of seconds the event process (eventd) waits before uploading one or more files.
 A transfer delay helps ensure that a large file, such as a core file, is completely generated before the upload begins.

 You can associate transfer delays with a destination and with an event policy action.
 If you associate a transfer delay with a destination, the transfer delay applies to all file upload actions that use that destination.
 You can also assign a transfer delay to an event policy action.
-For example, you might have multiple event policy actions that use the same destination, and for some of these event policy actions, you want a transfer delay, and for other event policy actions you want no transfer delay.
+For example, you might have multiple event policy actions that use the same destination.
+For some of these actions, you might want a transfer delay, and for other actions you might want no transfer delay.
 If you configure a transfer delay for a destination, and you also configure a transfer delay for the event policy action, the resulting transfer delay is the sum of the two delays.

 Define Destinations for Event Policy File Archiving

-When an event occurs, you can upload relevant files to a specified location for analysis.
+When an event occurs, you can upload relevant files to a specified location.
 To archive files from an event policy, you must first configure one or more destinations specifying the archive sites to which the files are uploaded.
 You then reference the configured destinations within event policies.

 To define a destination archive site, include the destinations statement at the [edit event-options] hierarchy level.

-For each destination, configure one or more archive site URIs, which are the actual sites to which the files are uploaded.
-If you specify multiple archive site URIs for a given destination, the device attempts to transfer the files to the first archive site in the list and only uses subsequent archive sites if the transfer to the previous site fails.
+For each destination, configure one or more archive site URIs, which are the sites to which the system attempts to upload the files.
+When you specify multiple archive sites for a given destination, the device transfers a file to the first archive site in the list, moving to the next site only if the previous transfer fails.
 If an archive site requires authentication to log in, you can configure a plain-text password for that site.
 The device stores the password as an encrypted value in the configuration database.
+If an archive site URI is reachable through a particular routing instance, you can configure the required routing instance in supported releases.
+Archive sites support using the management instance or a user-defined routing instance.

 The archive site URI is a file URI, an active or passive FTP URI, a Secure FTP (SFTP) URI, or a Secure Copy (SCP) URI.
-Local device directories are also supported (for example, /var/tmp).
+You can also specify a local device directory (for example, /var/tmp).
 When you specify the archive site URI, do not add a forward slash (/) to the end of the URI.

 • file:<//host>/path